NASA-AMMOS/MMGIS/docs/pages/APIs/JavaScript/JavaScript_API.md

 ### addEventListener(eventName, functionReference)

 This function adds a map event or MMGIS action listener added using the MMGIS API.
 This function takes in one of the following events: `onPan`, `onZoom`, `onClick`, `toolChange`, `layerVisibilityChange`.
-The MMGIS action listener (`toolChange`, `layerVisibilityChange`) functions are called with an `event` parameter.
+The MMGIS action listener (`toolChange`, `layerVisibilityChange`, `websocketChange`) functions are called with an `event` parameter.

 #### Function parameters